craftercms/docs/source/security/crafter-cms-security.rst

 How does CrafterCMS help mitigate this risk?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-* Crafter Software recommends using OWASP best practices in the buildout and deployment of CrafterCMS into various environments.
+* CrafterCMS recommends using OWASP best practices in the buildout and deployment of CrafterCMS into various environments.

     * These bests practices are adhered to in Crafter Cloud (the SaaS version of CrafterCMS)